verznet/OPTIMA/README.txt

 === OPTIMA-Overlap ===

-Overlap alignment can be achieved by splitting the input optical maps into sliding windows of the desidered length and separately aligning all of them to the input scaffold/chromosome maps with OPTIMA.
+Overlap alignment can be achieved by splitting the input optical maps into sliding windows of the desired length, and separately aligning all of them to the input scaffold/chromosome in silico maps with OPTIMA.